shodhak/cii_assignment/README.md

 ### 5) Total number of reads with adaptor sequences

 When the adaptor sequence provided ("ACTGAGTGGGAGGCAAGGCACACAGGGGATAGG") was searched for matches in the reads, there were no hits.
-The blast output gave matches for 20 nucleotides between positions 14 and 33 on the adaptor sequence.
-This string with 20 nucleotides ("CAAGGCACACAGGGGATAGG") was used for adaptor trimming.There are **3440** reads containing the adaptor sequence.
+The blast output gave matches for only 20 nucleotides between positions 14 and 33 on the adaptor sequence.
+This string with 20 nucleotides ("CAAGGCACACAGGGGATAGG") was used for adaptor trimming.
+There are **3440** reads containing the adaptor sequence.

 ```python
 #Identify reads with adaptor sequence